claw-strophobic/dacapo/README.txt

  - Runs on Linux
  - Runs on "small" computers (800 MHz with 1 GB RAM)
  - Is freely configurable
- - Plays (currently) FLAC, Ogg-Vorbis, WMA and MP3 (other formats are in preparation)
+ - Plays (currently) FLAC, Ogg-Vorbis, WMA and MP3
  - Multilingual (Translator welcome)